 - Ensure you have strong and documented passwords.
 Use recommendations from cyber security professionals.

 - Determine your organization’s available continuity budget to determine the best tools for your organization’s resources. (i.e. Dropbox, Zoom, Slack, etc.)

-- Document who has information for which assets and provide list to all board members or even include it in your handbook (but not the passwords in the handbook).
+- Document who has what information for which assets and provide a list to all board members or even include it in your handbook (but not the passwords in the handbook).
 See the attached Digital Media Assets Inventory Microsoft Word document below.
 Download, complete and customize for your needs.